nestjs/docs.nestjs.com/content/microservices/guards.md

 ### Guards

 There is no fundamental difference between microservices guards and [regular HTTP application guards](/guards).
-The only difference is that instead of throwing `HttpException`, you should instead use `RpcException`.
+The only difference is that instead of throwing `HttpException`, you should use `RpcException`.

 > info **Hint** The `RpcException` class is exposed from `@nestjs/microservices` package.